-Chances are, you could probably do a quick brainstorm and identify at least three Goliath companies within your industry.
+Chances are, you could probably do a quick brainstorm and identify at least three Goliath competitor companies within your industry.
 To determine how your company measures up, conduct a bit of online research for data to back up your suspicions.
-You might find out that companies who are highly competitive in sales are below you on search rankings.
+You might find that companies that are highly competitive in sales are below you on search rankings.

 What To Do

-Start by searching some general keywords into Google that are applicable to your company.
-For example, if you owned a high-fashion swimsuit company, you might search “fashionable swimwear,” or, “high-end swimsuits.”
+Start by searching some general keywords in Google relevant to your business.
+For example, if you own a high-fashion swimsuit company, you might search for “fashionable swimwear” or “high-end swimsuits.”

 2. Determine What Products They Offer

-Now that you have a decent list of companies, you can narrow them down according to the products they offer.
-If they seem to fit a different niche than you, like selling swim shoes instead of swimsuits, they are indirect competitors and not as high of a priority.
+Now that you have a decent list of companies, you can narrow them down according to their products.
+If they seem to fit a different niche than you, like selling swim shoes instead of swimsuits, they are indirect competitors.
+Essentially, they’re a lower priority.

 Concentrate on your direct competition.
-Understanding how one company markets their products should give you better insight into how you should market your own.
+Understanding how one competitor markets their products should give you better insight into how you should market your own.

 Take a full inventory of at least two competitors’ products.
 Your product-based SEO competitive analysis should make note of a few things:

 - What do their products cost?

-- What is their pricing strategy online compared to brick and mortar?
+- What is their pricing strategy online compared to a brick and mortar?

-- How do they try to differentiate their products from other competitors?
+- How do they try to differentiate their products from other competitors’ products?

 - Do they deliver their products?

-- Who might they be trying to reach with your products?
+- Who might they be trying to reach with their products?

 - Are you offering products they aren’t?

-- Are there things that neither of them offers but should consider?
+- Are there things neither of them offers but should consider?